abaer123/spj/readme.md

    - pet-clinic is a pet owner and pet application
    - It allows you to enter owner information and pets associated.
    - It also allow you to set up appointments for care.
-   - from the docker image built, you can run the container using the command 'docker run -p 9080:8080 spring-petclinic' and navigate to localhost:9080 to access it.
+   - from the docker image built, you can run the container using the command 'docker run -p 9080:8080 spring-petclinic' and navigate to localhost:9080 using a web browser to access it.
-   - I have saved the docker image as a .tar file.
+   - I have saved the spring-petclinic docker image as a .tar file within my script.
 I can't add it to the repo - says it is too big.
 (25MB limit).

 ## Understanding the Spring Petclinic application with a few diagrams